Things to do on a Central Coast of California Road Trip – Pinnacles, Parks, Pinot, and Paddling

 Hahn Family Winery weather station

-We toured the Smith Vineyard which is proudly SIP (Sustainability in Practice) Certified.
-Striving to grow grapes in a sustainable way has led to some interesting innovations.
-New high tech weather stations pinpoint just how much water to use in different fields.
-They also have raptor boxes to attract owls and hawks to control rodents and an odd invention that plays the sound of a wounded deer to discourage deer from eating the grapes.
+We toured the Smith Vineyard, which is proudly certified as SIP (Sustainability in Practice).
+Striving to grow grapes sustainably has led to some interesting innovations.
+New high-tech weather stations pinpoint just how much water to use in different fields.
+They also have raptor boxes to attract owls and hawks, which help control rodents, and an unusual invention that plays the sound of a wounded deer to deter deer from eating the grapes.

-Of course, all of this would be for naught if their wines weren’t good, but I found some great Pinots, a Chardonnay, and a Malbec that I enjoyed.
+Of course, all of this would be for naught if their wines weren’t good, but I found some excellent Pinot Noirs, a Chardonnay, and a Malbec that I thoroughly enjoyed.

 Paso Robles

 There are more than 200 wineries around Paso Robles now, but I only had time to visit one.
-My timing was a bit off as I missed the Pinot and Paella festival (1st Sunday in June) by a few weeks.
+My timing was a bit off, as I missed the Pinot and Paella festival (the first Sunday in June) by a few weeks.

 Juliana recommended lunch at the Red Scooter Deli.
-The sandwiches were great but large.
-By this time, I have two half-eaten sandwiches with me and I am appreciating traveling with a refrigerator in the Jucy RV.
+The sandwiches were great, but large.
+By this time, I have two half-eaten sandwiches with me, and I appreciate traveling with a refrigerator in the Jucy RV.
 For a bit fancier meals, Juliana recommended the following restaurants:

 Wineward Vineyards